LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

 Linux as well as Powershell on Windows.

 To adjust the build process you have to adjust the sublime-build and sublime-settings.
-Basically it is simple and well structures, if you would like to adjust the build commands itself, for example creating a new shell script just adjust the sublime-build.
-On the other hand if you just would like to adjust the given commands you meed to change the sublime-settings.
+The basic idea is simple and well structures, if you would like to **adjust the build commands** itself, for example creating a new shell script just adjust the sublime-build.
+On the other hand if you just would like to **adjust the given commands** you meed to change the sublime-settings.

-If you need help, just check the forum, I am sure there are a few examples of how to use this system after a few weeks.

 You have two different ways to call alternative build types, the first one is to use the keybinding `super+l, suber+b` which shows all the available build